eggsontoast1672/flora/README.md

 libraries required to build SFML, since we build that from source.
 As detailed above, we hope to eliminate the dependency on SFML in the future, but this is where we are for now.
-You can find a complete and up-to-date list of SFML's build dependencies [here](sfml-build-deps).
+You can find a complete and up-to-date list of SFML's build dependencies [here][sfml-build-deps].
 They should all be available through your system's package manager.

 Once you have those, ensure that you have a C++ compiler which supports at